- How do I apply to your graduate program?

 - How do I apply for departmental fellowships?

 There is no separate application for departmental merit-based fellowships.
-In addition to completion of the appropriate fellowships section of the University graduate application, submission of the required application components will automatically qualify an applicant for fellowship eligibility.
-If awarded a departmental fellowship, the applicant will be notified in the departmental admission offer.
+In addition to completion of the appropriate fellowships section of the UC Berkeley Graduate Division online application, submission of the required application components will automatically qualify you for fellowship eligibility.
+If awarded a departmental fellowship, you will be notified in your departmental admission offer.

 - What type of financial aid is available to continuing students?